 - Can I pass Q fever to other people?

-No, this disease is acquired through contact with from infected animal products rather than human-to-human contact.
-Human-to-human transmission has been described in labour attendants of mothers suffering Q fever, especially in those who have contact with the placenta.
+Not usually as this disease is acquired through contact with from infected animal products rather than human-to-human contact.
+However, human-to-human transmission has been described in labour attendants of mothers suffering Q fever, especially in those who have contact with the placenta.

 - Is there a vaccine for Q fever?